-An S-Corp can offer a massive tax savings on your freelance income if you’re an above-average income earner for your geographic location.
+An S Corp is an ideal legal business entity for freelancers that can offer massive tax savings on your income if you’re an above-average income earner for your geographic location.

-The purpose of an S-Corp is to pay yourself what is considered a “reasonable salary” by the IRS (proportional to your total income) and to take the rest as distributions which are NOT subject to the 15.3% self-employment tax.
+The purpose of an S Corp is to pay yourself what is considered a “reasonable salary” by the IRS (proportional to your total income) and to take the rest as shareholder distributions that are NOT subject to the 15.3% self-employment tax.

 How It Works